dbankier/TiShadow/README.md

 **NOTE**: In general upgrade the server side and app at the same time (using the `tishadow app` command).

+You can upgrade an existing tishadow app using the `--upgrade` flag.

 Start the TiShadow Server
 ---------------------